Jeffreyjelly/jjs_light_ctrl_with_helpers/README.md

 ## Ideas to add / Things to test
  - boolean to not save last on state for others to use this with other automations
  - ~~another input_number for controlling the length of time it preserves the temporary scene instead of just copying the `in_num_{name_of_area}_dim_light_{day}_dly`.~~ - done
+ - Need the ability to monitor if the lights went from unknown state to on. (power off scenario or light reconnecting)
+   - Let the user choose what will happen.
+Default will be turn on lights and startup the original on to dim timer if no motion.
+   - Another option from unknown to off and having the automation trigger to turn the light on if wanted.
+     - specifically for the lights that don't have power off to on functionality that you'd want to add.
  - adding code for packages for people to make the helpers easier
    - Also to add a snipped of the automation instantiation with all the helpers filled in to make this super easy to add new rooms.
+   - ~~Added some constants in place of the input numbers and input date time so not everyone has to fill those in if wanted.~~ -done
+   - Need to split these up into required and optional packages.
- - ~~adding a card for the dashboards~~ -done
+ - ~~adding a card for the dashboards~~ -done but needs work for reusability
    - ~~add a section to the card for the timers to show when last ran etc.~~ - just did a tile for the timer if active for now
    - ~~This will be a package that you have to rename to add each room you'd want to add as a condition.~~ adding a package for the individual rooms or all together.
  - add the ability to add a list of other blueprint timers you'd reset